 New Orleans is a hot summer destination.
 Literally.
 Luckily, there are plenty of ways to experience the city without melting, including exploring all the fun indoor activities New Orleans has to offer.

 Take a cooking class.

 Everyone loves New Orleans food, and though you may eat a lot of it while you’re here, most people don’t know how to recreate it at home.
 Local cooking classes can give you one of the best souvenirs: a New Orleans recipe you can make over and over for your friends.
-Langlois Culinary Crossroads and New Orleans School of Cooking both offer great options.
+Langlois Culinary Crossroads, the Southern Food & Beverage Museum, and New Orleans School of Cooking all offer great options for cooking classes.

 Visit a museum.

-New Orleans has tons of great museums.
-If you’re into art, try the New Orleans Museum of Art, the Ogden Museum of Southern Art, or the Contemporary Arts Center.
+New Orleans has tons of must-see museums.
+If you’re into art, check out the New Orleans Museum of Art, the Ogden Museum of Southern Art, or the Contemporary Arts Center.
 If you’re more of a history buff, check out the National World War II Museum or the Historic New Orleans Collection.

 Indulge in a cool, sweet treat.